Carol Lynn Pearson: Works

-Pearson is best known for her memoir Goodbye, I Love You and the LDS musical My Turn On Earth.
+Pearson was best known for her memoir Goodbye, I Love You and the Latter-day Saint musical My Turn on Earth.
 Her play Facing East, about a Latter-day Saint family dealing with the suicide of a gay son, opened Off Broadway on May 29, 2007.
 She also wrote One On The Seesaw, a lighthearted book about raising a family as a single parent.

 Early in her career she published poetry and essays in various venues.
 Her plays Pegora the Witch and Think Your Way to a Million won statewide contests in Utah; a third, Martyr-in-Waiting, was published by the LDS Church's Mutual Improvement Association.
 She was employed at this time by BYU's motion-picture department.
 Her first book was the poetry collection, Beginnings, published in 1969.
 Her other works include: